Life is a journey, exploring oneself and the world.

 ZhiMin Hu is a Chinese Canadian filmmaker who speaks English, French, Cantonese and Mandarin.
 She is fascinated by stories that explore human nature, psychology, and social aspects.
-She has demonstrated great success working with non-actors and children.
+She has demonstrated great success in working with non-actors and children.
 Although best known for her unique signature, which combines both surrealistic and realistic styles, she is constantly evolving and incorporating other genres and art forms in her productions.
 With her experience in multi-genre filmmaking, she has grown into a cross-genre storyteller who combines elements from fiction, experimental film, and documentary into filmmaking.

 After graduated from Film Production at Mel Hoppenheim School of Cinema (Concordia University), she had written, produced, directed and edited one feature documentary and seven shorts, including fiction, documentary, and experimental film.
 Her works have been presented in many international and local film festivals, including the Cannes Film Festival Short Film Corner, Fantasia Film Festival, Vancouver Asian Film Festival, Victoria Film Festival, Montreal World Film Festival, and the CBC FaceOff Short Film Competition, amongst others.
 One of her films, I’m Waiting for Mama, won the Best Canadian Short Film Award at RIFFA 2018, Sophie’s Letter won a Special Mention Award at TopShorts Film Festival, and A Cold Summer Night was selected by BAnQ (Bibliothèque et Archives nationales du Québec) for circulation as part of their film collection.
 Her 6-episode TV documentary series, Love is Color Blind, was broadcast on Bell Fibe.
 In 2019, her feature documentary, Ketchup & Soya Sauce, was broadcasted on CBC, it’s now available on CBC GEM.